 A little bit of boringness from time to time is fine by me, if it ensures a much more fun future to live in.

-This text first appeared in Klassekampen on 8 Feb 2016
+This text originally appeared in Klassekampen on 8 February 2016